 The object monitor rules the observational part of the system.
-It manages a web of detectors summing up and storing the Stokes parameters of all detected photons.
-Viewing directions are given by the two angles θ and φ defined with respect to the coordinate system of the model space.
+It manages a web of polarization spectro-imaging detectors summing up and storing the Stokes parameters of all detected photons as a function of wavelength and projected postion on the plane of the sky.
+The viewing directions are given by the two angles θ and φ defined with respect to the coordinate system of the model space.
 We measure θ between the line of sight and the z-axis and φ between the projected line of sight onto the xy-plane and the x-axis.
 Each detector is defined as a (sub-)object at a given viewing angle and stores spectra of Stokes parameters.
 During execution monitor regularly saves the data on a disk.
 It creates four files containing information about the four Stokes parameters I, Q-, U- and V.

-1.3 A photon's life
+1.3 A photon's journey

-We describe the major routines of the STOKES program and how they work together by following a model photon's life from its generation to its absorption or detection.
+We describe the major routines of the STOKES program and how they work together by following a model photon's journey from its generation to its absorption or detection.